dnyanesh12345678/devops-seasoft-11-21/docker/Hands-on/1-docker-install/1-install.md

 - install `docker desktop` which would eventually virtualize your base laptop
 - install docker on exsiting virtual machine which is running in oracle virtual box or ec2 instance

-# how to install docker desktp?
+# how to install docker desktop?
 - docker desktop installation on MAC https://docs.docker.com/docker-for-mac/install/
 - docker desktop installation on Windows